techwithanirudh/Databuddy/apps/landing/GUIDE.md

 ## Project Overview

-Databuddy Analytics is a privacy-first web analytics platform currently in pre-MVP stage (founded in 2025).
+Databuddy is a privacy-first web analytics platform currently in pre-MVP stage (founded in 2025).
 Our mission is to provide powerful analytics insights without compromising user privacy, offering a cookieless tracking solution that's fully compliant with privacy regulations.

 ### Key Features (Planned)